Dental implants consultation at Compass Dental Care in Darwin

 Who is a candidate for dental implants?

 Most adults with good general health are suitable candidates for dental implants.
 You need adequate jawbone density to support the implant, though bone grafting can often address this.
 Conditions such as uncontrolled diabetes, heavy smoking, or certain medications may affect suitability.
-The best way to find out is to book a consultation at Compass Dental Care, where we use 3D imaging to assess your bone structure and discuss your options.
+The best way to find out is to book a consultation at Compass Dental Care in Parap, where we use 3D imaging to assess your bone structure and discuss your options.